Jake Medwell: Career

 In 2007, Medwell co-founded The Kairos Society, where he remains on the board.
 While attending the University of Southern California in 2009, he co-founded Solé Bicycles.
 In 2013, he co-founded Humin, a contact management company, which was acquired by Tinder.
 The following year, he established Eight Partners LLC.
 In 2015, he co-founded 8VC, a venture capital firm, where he specializes in logistics and supply chain.

 In 2018, Medwell was involved in founding Baton, a logistics company that catered to Fortune 500 companies and was later acquired by Ryder.
 During the COVID-19 pandemic in 2020, he co-founded Operation Masks to help alleviate the shortage of personal protective equipment (PPE).
 In 2020, he was named as one of the leading investor in supply chain tech by PitchBook.

 Medwell serves as a board member for several companies within the 8VC portfolio.
 He also serves as a technology advisor to Lineage Logistics.
-He was recognized in the Forbes 30 Under 30 list in 2017, where he was ranked number one.
+He was recognized in the Forbes 30 Under 30 list in 2017.